Wednesday, March 14, 2012

 yourusername ALL=(ALL:ALL) ALL

-In Squeeze it may look slightly different, but the important thing is both lines except the usernames are made identical.
-Then save changes with ctrl + o (and name it "/etc/sudoers" not "/etc/sudoers.tmp") and exit with ctrl + x, and now you can logout of your root session by typing logout.
+Then save changes with ctrl + o (and name it "/etc/sudoers" not "/etc/sudoers.tmp"), exit with ctrl + x, and finally logout of your root session by typing logout.

 At the next prompt, type your username and user password and you should be logged in with sudo capabilities.
 Incidentally, if you want to take a break here, enter: